Jonathan Blake (activist): Biography

 Blake saw men living with HIV die during a trial for antiretroviral drug AZT in the late 1980s and refused to take part, believing it was a failed chemotherapy drug, and while it wiped out the cancer, it also wiped out your immune system.

 In 1989 his CD4 (T cell) count fell to 200, the cut off point for an AIDS diagnosis.
-In 1996 he decided to start medical treatment, a combination D4T, DDI and Nevirapine, and after 4 weeks felt the effects, describing his sudden surge of energy as “Lazarus raised from the dead”.
-He started Anti Retro-Viral Therapy (ART) in 1997 which he continues.
+In 1996 he decided to start medical treatment, a combination of D4T, DDI and Nevirapine, and after 4 weeks felt the effects, describing his sudden surge of energy as "Lazarus raised from the dead".
+He started Anti Retro-Viral Therapy (ART) in 1997 which he continues to this day.

 Legacy

 He extensively discussed his experiences of attitudes towards sexual health and homosexuality during the 1970s.
 He speaks openly about living with HIV and the struggles it entails, and fights against the stigmatisation of the illness.
 He has volunteered at various HIV drop-in centres including The Landmark in Brixton/Tulse Hill; Lighthouse South London; the Terrence Higgins Trust (THT); and The Food Chain.
 He was the Face of THT's first safer sex poster aimed at gay men and took part in Peter Cash's HIV Monologues (2016–18).
 He is a champion of the U=U (Undetectable = Untransmittable) campaign and a commentator on current LGBTQ+ rights issues.

-In September 2014, the LGSM's activities were dramatised in Pride, where he was played by Dominic West.
+In September 2014, the LGSM's activities were dramatised in the film Pride, where he was played by Dominic West.